joomla/Manual/docs/web-services-api/json-response-format/index.md

     }
 ```

-Let see if the controller propertie $moduleParams is getting the expected result.
+Let see if the controller property $moduleParams is getting the expected result.
 For this let edit the main method `displayModule()`:

 ```php
     /**